X-ray vacuum diffraction at finite spatio-temporal offset: Results

 Subsequently, we study the nonlinear QED signatures of x-ray photon diffraction and vacuum birefringence in laser pulse collisions at large focal offsets for experimentally realistic parameters.
 In a first step, we aim at verifying the impact of probe beam curvature effects on the far-field angular distribution of the signal photons put forward by Ref.~\cite{Seino} on the basis of a simplified phenomenological {\it ad hoc} model.
 The model of Ref.~\cite{Seino} bases on an infinite Rayleigh range approximation for the probe beam \cite{Karbstein:2018omb}, which is {\it a posteriori} augmented with beam curvature effects.
 In a second step, we analyze if a finite offset between the foci of the driving laser pulses may constitute a handle to enhance the signal-to-background separation in experiment.
 To this end, we consider two sets of parameters characterizing the driving laser pulses, which we refer to as Setups~A and B. For their explicit parameters, see Tab.~\ref{tab:LaserParam}.

 Setup~A corresponds to the {\it prototype experiment} analyzed in detail in Ref.~\cite{Seino}.
 We employ it as benchmark configuration.
-Reference~\cite{Seino} studied two specific focal offsets: (a) a purely longitudinal offset along the z axis, and (b) the same longitudinal offset complemented with a transverse one along the y axis; see Tab.~\ref{tab:ShiftOrd} for the explicit values.
+Reference~\cite{Seino} studied two specific focal offsets: (a) a purely longitudinal offset along the z axis, and (b) the same longitudinal offset complemented with a transverse one along the y axis.
+See Tab.~\ref{tab:ShiftOrd} for the specific offsets considered in Ref.~\cite{Seino}.
+While (b) parameterizes the actual focal offset implemented in the prototype experiment performed by the authors of Ref.~\cite{Seino}, the purely longitudinal offset (a) is intended to serve as a reference allowing to highlight the impact of the finite transverse offset considered in (b) on the far-field angular distribution of the signal photons.

 Due to the cylindrical symmetry of the considered scenario about the beam axis of the probe beam, we can without loss of generality set ${\rm x}_0=0$ and limit our discussion to transverse offsets ${\rm y}_0\neq0$.
 Besides, in accordance with Ref.~\cite{Seino} for the analysis of Setup A we limit ourselves to a probe beam quality factor of $M^2=10$.